loyola-chicago-english/graduate-handbook/handbook.md

 If the problem cannot be satisfactorily resolved by the GPD, it will be taken up by the Department Chair who, if necessary, will refer it to a departmental grievance committee.
 The decision of that committee can be appealed to the Graduate School.
 Students wishing to initiate a grievance must do so in writing to the Dean.
-Further information can be obtained from the Graduate School office.
+See the [Graduate School Academic Policies], under "Academic Grievance."

 ## Graduation and Application for Degree